JDMonki/python-project-repo/README.md

-This is my first public repo for Pythong Project
+This is my first public repo for Python Project